benaitcheson/T2A2_Marketplace_App/README.md

 Identify the problem you are trying to solve (R7)

+Research has uncovered the cost of financial advice and it has shown that for those with a lot the cost of advice is small but for those with a little (generally younger clients) the cost is a significant amount.
+With most Statements of Advice (SoA) in Australia starting at $1,500.00 this is 10% if your net worth is $15,000.

 Why is it a problem that needs solving?
 (R8)

+Younger people generally forego advice because they have time on their side.
+For example, make a crypto investment mistake and you have 40 years worth of working to get that bad investment back.
+With cheaper advice early on, younger investors can have a more stable path that could see them retire early.

+Find-A-Planner can help put Advisors side by side in competition to lower their rates for younger investors.
+This is a great alternative to help reduce costs for Advisors giving online advice to young investors who don't need complex advice.

 *Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting*